 "Did your fingers get longer since the last time we seen you in elementary school?"
 Others commenting, "Your fingers are so long and longer than ours", when she was in elementary school."
 Sad and annoyed, Sumer Strawbree had a talent that they didn't know about.
 But, now they do.

-Now she's in the 7th grade.
-She was asked what the kids say about her now and she responded with confidence, "They think I'm famous!"
-However, her self-esteem was already built high before they were asked for their current opinion about her through reading her daily affirmations.
+Furthermore, her self-esteem was improved by reading daily affirmations.
 She realizes it's about what she thinks about herself, not what others think that matters most.

 She has lead vision board workshops at the Orlando Science Center for its visiting paying guests and families.
 Guests have a great time and leave with a sense of purpose for their lives.